-To roast your poblano, you can either hold it over the flame on a gas range until it’s hot and blistery (that’s what I did) or turn your oven to the broil setting, coat with oil, place on a baking sheet, and roast for 15 minutes at a time until it’s soft and blistered.
+- Roast your poblano: Hold the poblano over the flame on a gas range until it’s hot and blistery.
+Alternatively: turn your oven to the broil setting, coat the poblano with oil, place on a baking sheet, and roast for 15 minutes at a time until it’s soft and blistered.

 - Make a sofritas sauce: Place poblano, chipotles, garlic, spices, and salsa in a small blender or food processor (EXCEPT tofu).
 Pulse until a mostly smooth paste forms.

 - Make the sofritas tofu: Slice the tofu and press with a clean towel to remove as much excess moisture as you can (the drier the tofu, the better it soaks up the sauce).
 Heat a drizzle of oil over medium high heat.
 Scramble the tofu into small bits with a spatula or wooden spoon.
 You can do beans or no beans – this is a choose your own adventure here.
 Add the sofritas sauce with 1/2 cup water.
 Simmer for 15-20 minutes until the sauce is richly colored and thickened slightly.
 Add more water as necessary, and season to taste with the salt and lime juice.

 - Serve: Serve in tacos, burritos, and mega rice bowls!

 Poblano thoughts: I did not remove the skins of my poblanos, but you can do it either way.
 If you are in a pinch for time, try subbing one or two small cans of diced green chiles for the poblano.